EsraaMadi/SCFHS_project/README.md

-## Data Scientist - Saudi Commission for Health Specialities
+## Data Role - Saudi Commission for Health Specialities

-Thank you for your interest in our Data Scientist positions.
-Before we have a chat about SCFHS's fit to your career path, let's have a look at what you can do in **72 hours** as a Data Scientist.
+Thank you for your interest in our Data role position.
+After we have a chat about SCFHS's fit to your career path, let's have a look at what you can do in **72 hours** as a Data Scientist.

 ### Question